micro/network/docs/README.md

 The power of collaborative development has mostly been restricted to trusted environments within organisations.
 These platforms unlock incredible productivity and compounding value with every new service added.
 They provide an always-on runtime and known developer workflow for engineers to collaborate on.
-This has largely been difficult to achieve outside of organisations.
+This has been difficult to achieve outside of organisations.

 The Micro network solves this problem by creating a global shared services network.